filipealmeida/liskak/README.md

 ```

 ### Supervision of node and automatic restarts/reloads
-Currently only coldstart will occur in the event of a fork cause: 3.
+Currently only rebuild will occur in the event of a fork cause: 3.

 Please advise on which rules should be implemented.